-FDR practitioners are also able to issue section 60I certificates.
-It is a requirement of the Family Law Act that prior to commencing proceedings you participate, or attempt to participate, in FDR.
-In the event that you do participate and cannot reach an agreement, the FDR practitioner is able to issue a certificate stating that you made a genuine attempt.
-They can also issue a certificate that a party did not make a genuine attempt to resolve the dispute or that one party (despite being requested) did not attend FDR when invited to do so.
+Before you can make an application to the court you must participate, or attempt to participate, in FDR.
+In the event, you do not reach agreement the FDR practitioner can issue a section 60I certificate proving that you made a genuine attempt at FDR.
+They can also issue a certificate that a party did not make a genuine attempt resolution, or that a party did not attend FDR despite being invited to do so.

 Contact our Brisbane Family Dispute Lawyers for legal help

 Contact our family dispute and divorce lawyers in Brisbane, Toowoomba, Ipswich and North Lakes for legal help in crafting a more meaningful outcome for your children’s future.

 Related Family Dispute Resolution News